awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

 ------

-**Attach files from an runbook in another Amazon Web Services account**
+**Attach files from an runbook in another AWS account**
-Run the following command to create a runbook using a script that is already attached to a runbook that has been shared with you from another Amazon Web Services account\.
+Run the following command to create a runbook using a script that is already attached to a runbook that has been shared with you from another AWS account\.

 The format of the key value in this command is *runbook\-arn/runbook\-version\-number/file\-name*\.
-For example:
+See the following example\.

 ```
 "arn:aws:ssm:us-east-2:123456789012:document/OtherAccountDocument/2/script.py"